AdamSobieski/Argumentation/README.md

 > ```
 > </details>

+### Argument Templating

+[Semantic Kernel](https://github.com/microsoft/semantic-kernel) is interoperable with a number of templating systems, e.g., [Handlebars](https://handlebarsjs.com/), [Liquid](https://liquidjs.com/), and [Jinja](https://jinja.palletsprojects.com/en/stable/).
+These systems could be explored instead of, in addition to, or in combination with those markup-based templating approaches indicated above.
+Handlebars templates have a content type of `text/x-handlebars-template`, Liquid templates `application/liquid`, and Jinja templates `text/jinja`.

+With solutions for knowledge-graph templating, the expressiveness of knowledge-graph-based approaches to representing argument could equal the expressiveness of the markup-based approach indicated in example 1.
+Knowledge-graph-based representations of argument would be able to refer to those reusable argument templates used to generate them (see also: [Reasonable Ontology Templates (OTTR)](https://www.ottr.xyz/)).

+Advanced topics in argument templating include interactive templates and agentic templates.
+Interactive templates are templates with accompanying forms or questionnaires which end-users or artificial-intelligence agents would complete to produce output, in this case arguments.
+Agentic templates would resemble scripts, including [prompts](https://en.wikipedia.org/wiki/Prompt_engineering), for artificial-intelligence systems to contextually produce natural-language arguments with accompanying structured knowledge.

+### JavaScript Object Notation (JSON)

+[JSON](https://en.wikipedia.org/wiki/JSON) data can be included in MIME messages.
+Wherever a URL could refer to a resource, a `cid:` URL could be used to refer to a message part elsewhere in a MIME message.

 > [!TIP]
 > This example shows that arguments could be represented using the AIF model expressed using JSON in a MIME message.
 >